gparlakov/jstalks-2021-optimising-angular/README.md

 ### Angular performance - trackBy

-1. Notice the /admin route of the app.
+1. Notice the `/admin` route of the app.
 Interact with the controls on the left (width, height, by) and notice the updating count of all components.
-That's because we keep changing the referenced objects filtered and updated by the [admin-article.service](src/app/admin/admin-article.service.ts#l23) with the input provided in the admin-article-visualize-control.component (i.e. the aforementioned controls - width, height, by).
+That's because we keep changing the referenced objects filtered and updated by the [`admin-article.service` (link)](src/app/admin/admin-article.service.ts#l23) with the input provided in the `admin-article-visualize-control.component` (i.e. the aforementioned controls - width, height, by).
 2. Add a `articleSlug` property in the `admin-article-list.component`
 3. Let it be of type `TrackByFunction<AdminArticle>`
 4. Assign a function to the property that accepts index and an item if type `AdminArticle` and return the slug of the article.